Build Real time Twitter dashboard using Azure LogicApps + Power BI

 - Cognitive services account (you can create it here)

-Once you login to Azure portal,create a new Logic app like the below :
+Once you login into the Azure portal, create a new Logic app like the below :

 Create your logic app with the settings like the one below:

 When you’re ready, select Pin to dashboard.
 That way, your logic app automatically appears on your Azure dashboard and opens after deployment.
 Choose to Create.